-On Monday, December 5, The Walt Disney Family Museum will offer FREE admission in honor of Walt’s birthday.
-To commemorate this special occasion, there will be a number of exciting activities throughout the day that highlight Walt’s life, work, and legacy.
-Happy birthday Walt!
+On Monday, December 4, The Walt Disney Family Museum will offer FREE admission in honor of Walt’s birthday.
+To commemorate this special occasion, we will host a number of exciting activities throughout the day that highlight Walt’s life, work, and legacy.
+Happy birthday, Walt!

-* Free admission includes access to main galleries only.
-Additional ticket to see The Art of Pinocchio available for $10 each.
+Free admission includes access to main galleries, Home for the Holidays at Carolwood and Looking Inward: Painting a Journey.
+Additional ticket to see Awaking Beauty: The Art of Eyvind Earle is available for $10 per person.

 Home for the Holidays at Carolwood